All campuses are open and ready to serve students virtually, blended, or in person.

 A. This program currently does not offer a certificate option.
 The degree plan and program standards require that all accepted students complete all of the prerequisite courses and entrance exam.

 Q: I do not have all of the required prerequisites completed.
 Am I still able to apply?

-A. All of the prerequisite courses must be completed before the Spring 2020 semester beings.
+A. All of the prerequisite courses must be completed before the Spring semester begins.
 You are able to submit your application while enrolled in fall courses.

 Registry Pass Rate